Wang Junxia: 1996 Olympics

-After retirement
+After retirement and controversy

 The Guardian reported in 2001 that Wang was living anonymously in Beijing.
 In 2008 Wang and her husband Huang Tianwen moved to Denver, Colorado.
 In 2012, she told the Spanish newspaper El Pais that she was writing her autobiography.

 The International Association of Athletics Federations (IAAF) listed Wang in its Hall of Fame.
 Wang was the only Chinese athlete to repeat her 1993 successes at the 1996 Olympics, under Coach Ma, though Qu had managed a bronze medal at the 1992 Olympics.
 However, there were doping allegations about her 1993 performances.
 Yuan Weimin, former Director General of the State General Administration of Sports and Chairperson of the Chinese Olympic Committee, had confirmed in 2009 in his book that six athletes coached by her former coach Ma Junren were dropped from the 2000 Summer Olympics because they were tested positive for doping.
 Coach Ma was also fired from the Chinese national team in 2000.
 During the 2012 Summer Olympics, a journalist even lumped Wang and compatriot Qu Yunxia into a group of so-called "chemical sisters".

-On February 3, 2016, Tencent Sports exclusively published a March 1995 letter reportedly from Wang and nine other athletes under Ma's tutelage.
+On 3 February 2016, Tencent Sports exclusively published a March 1995 letter reportedly from Wang and nine other athletes under Ma's tutelage.
 In it, they alleged Coach Ma forced them to dope.
 Zhao Yu, the investigative author who had received the letter, said Wang and others came forward because Coach Ma had told them to take personal responsibilities, should they get caught.
 The letter was initially published in 2015 in Zhao's book, but only gained traction in February 2016.
 The story raised suspicion over the legitimacy of Wang's world records.
-The IAAF confirmed it had reach out to the Chinese Athletics Association for verification and would investigate, but the latter has yet to respond.
+The IAAF confirmed it had reached out to the Chinese Athletics Association for verification and would investigate, but the latter has yet to respond.
 The IAAF was expected to discuss a proposal to wipe all pre-2005 world records in August 2017, due to it having only stored blood and urine samples since 2005.

+In May 2025, Beatrice Chebet ran 8:11.56 for 3000 metres, falling 5.45 seconds short of Junxia's officially recognized 8:06.11 world record.
+Given the controversy surrounding Wang's world record, some organizations outside of World Athletics, such as Track and Field News, do not recognize it.